-Companies such as utility companies that you have paid from your Barclays account and that ask us for our help so they can apply the payment to your account with them (for example, because they didn't receive the information they needed when you made your payment).
+Companies (such as utility companies) that you have paid from your Barclays account and that ask us for our help so they can apply the payment to your account with them (for example, because they didn't receive the information they needed when you made your payment).

 Our service providers and agents (including their subcontractors).
 This may include, for example, third-party collection agents we use, or where we pass your details to someone who will print your statements, deliver a gift or provide a gesture of goodwill.
+We may also ask third-party providers who act on your behalf to share your information with our agents or sub-contractors to enable us to provide a service you have requested.

-We may share your personal data with our business partners who we provide services with (for example, a hotel or airline partner, or those whose name or logo appears on a credit card or debit card we provide to you).
+We may share your personal data with our business partners who we provide services with (for example, a hotel or airline partner, card scheme, or those whose name or logo appears on a credit card or debit card we provide to you).
 We may also share information with other service providers and agents who provide services on our business partners' behalf.